kestra-io/docs/content/blogs/2023-08-05-iceberg-for-aws-users.md

 aws s3 ls s3://yourbucket/fruits/ --recursive --summarize --human-readable
 ```

-You should see 28 files, structured in the following way:
+You should see 28 files structured in the following way:

 ![iceberg6](/blogs/2023-08-05-iceberg-for-aws-users/iceberg6.png)